chenba12/Systems2Ex5A/README.md

 # Title: The Quest for the Magical Iterators

-Background Story: In the ancient kingdom of Iteratia, there exists a magical container that has the power to hold different types of mystical elements.
-These elements have various properties and abilities that are essential for maintaining the balance of the kingdom.
-Over time, the knowledge of harnessing the power of these elements was lost.
+Background Story: In the ancient kingdom of Iteratia, there exists a magical container that has the power to hold different types of mystical primeContainer.
+These primeContainer have various properties and abilities that are essential for maintaining the balance of the kingdom.
+Over time, the knowledge of harnessing the power of these primeContainer was lost.
 It is said that three powerful iterators were created to unlock the potential of the magical container.
-These iterators represent different orders of traversal through the container, revealing different aspects of the mystical elements.
+These iterators represent different orders of traversal through the container, revealing different aspects of the mystical primeContainer.
 The kingdom is now in turmoil, and the wise King seeks the help of a talented programmer to rediscover the power of these iterators.
-Objective: In this assignment, you will create a custom container class named "MagicalContainer" to store mystical elements represented by integers.
+Objective: In this assignment, you will create a custom container class named "MagicalContainer" to store mystical primeContainer represented by integers.
 You will also implement three custom iterator classes, each representing a different order of traversal through the container.
 By the end of this assignment, you should have a deeper understanding of custom iterators and their applications in C++.

 Instructions:
-1. Create a user-defined container class named "MagicalContainer" that can store integers representing mystical elements.
-Implement necessary methods for adding elements, removing elements, and retrieving the size of the container.
+1. Create a user-defined container class named "MagicalContainer" that can store integers representing mystical primeContainer.
+Implement necessary methods for adding primeContainer, removing primeContainer, and retrieving the size of the container.
 You can use a dynamic array or any other suitable data structure for internal storage.
-2. Create three custom iterator classes named "AscendingIterator", "SideCrossIterator", and "PrimeIterator" that will allow traversal of elements in the MagicalContainer class in ascending order, cross order, and prime numbers only, respectively.
+2. Create three custom iterator classes named "AscendingIterator", "SideCrossIterator", and "PrimeIterator" that will allow traversal of primeContainer in the MagicalContainer class in ascending order, cross order, and prime numbers only, respectively.
 Each iterator should support the following operations:

 operations: